 Artists Statement- Sacred Messages of the Earth

-The experiments of Physicist Richard Taylor uncovered evidence that fractal patterns effect their viewers brains and emotional states through a stress reduction of 60%.
+The experiments of Physicist Richard Taylor uncovered evidence that fractal patterns affect their viewers brains and emotional states through a stress reduction of 60%.
 I imitate fractal patterns in my work to echo the calming physiological affects of nature.

-In a reality where this world is disintegrating due to human destruction, my surreal landscapes morph in and out of logical realism highlighting the powerful nature we must appreciate and preserve.
+In a reality where this world is disintegrating due to human destruction, my surreal landscapes morph in and out of logical realism highlighting a powerful nature we must appreciate and preserve.
 I create fantastical worlds that, upon viewing, will soothe the audiences’ mind and body, before their return to this reality.
 I believe there are many messages from earth, if we take the time to notice and listen.
 As an artist, I am merely a conduit for these messages.

-Young, Jon.
+1 Young, Jon.
 What the Robin Knows: How Birds Reveal the Secrets of the Natural World.
 Edited by Dan Gardoqui.
 New York: Mariner Books, 2013.

 Wohlleben, Peter.
 Hidden Life of Trees: What They Feel, How They Communicate.
 Vancouver; Berkeley: Greystone Books, 2018.